 “If she has been in a baby carrier for one hour or two she wouldn’t be satisfied with just a 10 min break no matter the weather.”

 “Elsa dropped her gloves a lot so we decided to get attachments so they were easy to put back on.
 When you’ve backtracked a couple of times you know what I mean!”

 “During the first year I would suggest to put tired parents into the equations, because it matters!
-I would also suggest you to hold your plans simple and have some “hard core” event in your back sleeve to do if you’re up for it when the opportunity presents itself”
+I would also suggest you to keep your plans simple and have some “hard core” event in your back sleeve to do if you’re up for it when the opportunity presents itself.”

 There is a lot of challenging moments but also a lot of magical moments and it’s all worth it!